silvercircle/symbols.nvim/README.md

         show_inline_details = false,
         -- Show details floating window at all times. show_details_pop_up = false,
+        -- When enabled every symbol will be automatically peeked after cursor -- movement.
+        auto_peek = false,
         -- Whether the sidebar should wrap text. wrap = false,
         -- Whether to show the guide lines.